 Vallery

 Aside from the gorgeous artworks, Vallery is great for those that want to take it easy with minimal fuss!
 If you don’t like the faff of making up a bed each night, then Vallery will be perfect.
 Even making up the third bed is a super quick job.
 With plenty of room inside you don’t need to worry about bad weather… you can stand, cook, dine and play with ease.
-And if the weather’s great pull out the awning, camping chairs and table and enjoy the complimentary bottle of wine!
+And if the weather’s great pull out the awning, co-ordinated deck chairs and picnic table.
 Rain or shine, summer or winter, this epic and totally unique van will nail both form and function.
 Especially if you like the outdoors and need space for equipment (or you can’t bear to travel light!)… as Vallery has a big garage.

 Note: Vallery has a minimum 4 day hire for most of the year and 7 days during the summer.